HISTORY OF ALSA LC UGM

 ALSA LC UGM Through the Years

-Following the footsteps of Pinky Brotodiningrat, several ALSA-ians have dedicated their time and wellbeing to lead the local chapter to a brighter future.
+Novi Brotodiningrat did not structurally officiate in ALSA LC UGM, however as one of the initial founding fathers, she contributed in the establishment of ALSA whilst embedding the duty of being a Vice President and Chairperson of the National Board of ALSA Indonesia.
+Following the footsteps of Novi Brotodiningrat, several ALSA-ians have dedicated their time and wellbeing to lead the local chapter to a brighter future.
 The following are names who greatly contributed to the development of ALSA LC UGM:

 Some of ALSA LC UGM’s remarkable feats can be demonstrated by the delegates’ achievements during the National Moot Court Competition (NMCC), and other avenues such as the Dean’s Cup Internal Moot Court Competition (PDFH), the Model United Nations (MUN), Contract Drafting, Debate Competitions, Mediation Competitions, English Competitions and many more.
 For the prestigious ALSA National Moot Court Competition, ALSA LC UGM has brought home many titles, such as the 2019 ALSA NMCC held in Universitas Jenderal Soedirman Purwokerto, in which the delegates managed to bring home three awards: First place, best memorials, and best judge.